 What to Do If You Find a Tick on Your Dog

-Ticks are not only a nuisance, but these pesky pests pose a danger by carrying a number of diseases, like Lyme disease.
-That said, if you suspect your dog has a tick, don’t panic.
-We’ve got the tips to help you deal with these pesky insects and keep them far away from your precious pup.
+Ticks season is coming up; are you prepared?
+Ticks are a nuisance, but they also pose a danger to you and your pets when they carry diseases, like Lyme disease.
+If you suspect your dog has a tick, don’t panic.
+We’ve got the tips to help you deal with these pesky arachnids (that’s right, they’re related to spiders!) and keep them far away from your precious pup.

 Removing the Tick

 One classic but misguided piece of advice is to hold a flame to the tick.
 We do not recommend this, as it could cause the tick to burrow further under the dog’s skin and could also hurt your pup in the process.

 Tick removal can be done at home or with the help of a veterinarian.
 The best way to remove a tick is using a specific tool designed for tick removal, although you can also use tweezers if you are gentle.
 Put on protective gloves and be prepared with some rubbing alcohol for cleaning the bite and a jar to keep the tick in until you can take your pup to the vet.

 Using your tick-removal tool (or tweezers), grasp the tick as close to its head as possible and gently twist it to encourage the tick to let go.
 Once you’ve released the tick, get it immediately into that jar and seal it up tight.
 This way, if your dog does show signs of illness later, you can take the tick with you to the vet to test for tick-borne illnesses.
 Keep an eye on your pup for the next few days and check the bite location for swelling or redness, which are signs of infection.

 The high season for ticks is spring and summer and they thrive in tall grasses and shrubby areas.
 You can decrease tick populations in your yard by mowing regularly and keeping your yard free of their favorite types of habitats.